-The Freedom Fountain is located at New Bridge Street and Johnson Boulevard, the gateway to downtown Jacksonville.
+The Freedom Fountain, located at 895 New Bridge Street, is the gateway to downtown Jacksonville.
 The fountain honors all individuals who have served and are serving the United States of America, especially those who have passed through Onslow County in service to their country.

 Annual Dedication Ceremony